A-Third/TripleA/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

+- Users will be able to search based on
+    - Title
+    - image_id
 - Users will be able to scroll through the paintings horizontally
 - Users will be able to favorite their paintings.
 - Users will be able to change the color scheme of the website from light mode to dark mode